Homemade chicken pesto pizza with the crispiest crust, loads of walnut pesto and a kick from pepper jack cheese.

 Back into the oven it goes for about five minutes or so, just until the cheese is nicely, gooey melted and the crust has little crispy brown marks.
 This little step is what makes the difference between crispy pizza bottom or a soggy center.
 Simple as that.

 Once summer rolls around you can actually grill the pizza dough right next to the chicken on your grill, then add all your goodies on top and let the cheese melt.
-I miss the grill, it gives the crust that nice smoky flavor, so good!

 - baby arugula and goat cheese